tanakhcc/critic/README.md

 Actual page containing
 - the editor
 - an XML output tab
-- an HTML output tab
+- later: an HTML output tab
 - the image (or just a link?)
 - the publish button, which shows a small popup and then allows you to publish
 - saving to the server in a predetermined location